P314Rat/LegalexCMS/README.md

-# LegalexCRM
+# LegalexCMS
-CRM application for the Legalex site
+CMS application for the Legalex site